 You will find the famous Icelandic lopapeysa Icelandic wool sweaters, mittens, socks, hats and other practical every day Icelandic items of clothing.
-Stylish, top of the range designer wool dresses, jackets, shawls and hats suitable for the most elegant winter occasions can also be bought in stores and shopping centres in the locality.
+Stylish, top of the range designer wool dresses, jackets, shawls and hats suitable for the most elegant winter occasions can also be bought in stores and shopping centers in the locality.

 Restaurants and Refreshments near the Geysir Geothermal Area

-- The Glíma Bistro serves a wide range of meals, snacks and drinks.
+- The Glíma Bistro serves a wide range of meals, snacks, and drinks.